linickx/rsdns/README.md

 rsdns list -d www.linickx.com
 ```

-You can add `rsdns` to you path in one of two ways, either:
+You can add `rsdns` to you path in one of two ways:

-* add the whole rsdns directory to your $PATH environment variable ( *see example below* )
+- add the whole rsdns directory to your $PATH environment variable ( *see example below* )  ... or...
-or
-* symlink `rsdns` to a folder like /usr/local/bin, which is already in your $PATH
+- symlink `rsdns` to a folder like /usr/local/bin, which is already in your $PATH

 ## The Config File ~/.rsdns_config ##